alisterburt/dynamo2m/README.md

 ## Usage
-Each of the scripts can be invoked directly from the command line an interactive command line interface.
+Each of the scripts can be invoked directly from the command line and each has an interactive command line interface.

 For example
 ```